pattu777/LearningDjango/README.md

 # LearningDjango
 This repo contains code for some of the apps that I built while learning the Django framework.
-Hosted on a DigitalOcean droplet using Ansible.
+In future I am planning to deploy this project on a DigitalOcean droplet.

 ### Django Apps
 1. Polls